Scala Works

 Who is Scala Works for?

 Scala is a wonderfully flexible language, and we're not here to tell you what is "right" - because ultimately what is right, is between you, your team, and your projects.
-If you've already figured that out, then don't take our suggestions as gospel or an attack.
+If you've already figured that out, that's great!
+Maybe you'll find some useful tips here, or can contribute an improvement!

 We will talk authoritatively about code style, formatting, structuring, etc... but please know this comes from a place of education and not a authoritarianism.
 We aim to provide a collection of best practices, not the definitive collection of best practices to help port your experience in other programming languages to Scala.